Krakow is a uniquely charming city that will make you want to visit again and again.

-The super knowledgeable Jola was the tour guide assigned to me by Krakow’s tourist board, and she took me into St. Francis Church while guiding me around the city.
+The super knowledgeable Jola was the tour guide assigned to me by Krakow’s tourism board, and she took me into St. Francis Church while guiding me around the city.

-The interior walls, ceiling and glass windows feature incredibly colourful paintings by Polish artist Wyspiański (whose art also decorates St. Mary’s Basilica).
+The interior walls, ceiling and glass windows feature incredibly colourful paintings by Polish artist Wyspiański (whose art I first encountered at St. Mary’s Basilica).

 The stained glass windows are awe inspiring, and as you walk around the church you will notice many different paintings and patterns on the walls.

 If you want to see more of that stained glass wonder, right next to the Franciscan Church is the Stanisław Wyspiański Pavilion.

 It’s the Krakow tourist information centre inside an interesting building featuring three stained glass windows based on Wyspiański’s designs.

 Kanonicza Street in Krakow

 This is one of Krakow’s colourful streets that make the city centre feel like it came straight out of a fairy tale.